The Rise of Remote Sales CRM: Powering Software Sales from Anywhere

 Remote Sales CRM and AI Integration

-Many CRMs now come with AI capabilities that to make matters more complex improve remote software sales workflows.
+Many CRMs now come with AI capabilities that further improve remote software sales workflows.
 AI can:

-• Predict which leads are most likely as a final note
+• Predict which leads are most likely to close

-• Suggest next-best actions for deals in advancement
+• Recommend next-best actions for deals in progress

 • Auto-log emails, calls, and meeting outcomes